hashicorp/vault-secrets-operator/docs/api/api-reference.md

 with a timestamp value of when the trigger was executed.
 E.g. vso.secrets.hashicorp.com/restartedAt: "2023-03-23T13:39:31Z"

+For Strimzi KafkaConnect the annotation is instead applied to 'spec.template.pod.metadata.annotations', which is where Strimzi propagates pod-level annotations from.

-Supported resources: Deployment, DaemonSet, StatefulSet, argo.Rollout
+Supported resources: Deployment, DaemonSet, StatefulSet, argo.Rollout, KafkaConnect